 What is Azure Event Grid?

-Microsoft Azure Event Grid is a service using which users can build serverless applications easily with event-based architecture.
+Microsoft Azure Event Grid is a service where users can build serverless applications quickly with event-based architecture.
 It is an event routing service that distributes events from sources like Blob Storage, Media Services to Azure functions, and Webhooks.
-Event Grid can be used as a Third-party service and supports Azure services as a publisher or subscriber.
-It has the support to create its own event using custom topics.
+Event Grid can be used as a Third-party service and supports Azure services as a publisher or Subscriber.
+It has the support to create its event using custom topics.

 How does Azure Event Grid Work?

 Azure event grid receives messages from multiple sources and distributes these messages using an event handler based on the event grid subscription.
-Event sources send the details of the event to the Event grid and then relevant events from the grids are sent to the subscriber.
-Topics are used to segregate the relevant events and decide which events to send to the event handlers.
-Each event from the sources is tagged to multiple topics and event handlers subscribe to the intended topics from events.
+Event sources send the event’s details to the Event grid, and then relevant events from the grids are forwarded to the Subscriber.
+Topics segregate the appropriate circumstances and decide which events to send to the event handlers.
+Each event from the sources is tagged to multiple issues, and event handlers subscribe to the intended topics from events.

 - Events: It is the notification of certain conditions or the state change of what happened in the application.